NickHatBoecker/CopyFilepathWithLineNumbers/readme.md

 ## Suport

-You want to buy me some chocolate milk?
-Feel free to: https://www.paypal.me/nickHatBoecker
+You like this plugin?
+Please consider buying me a ko-fi: https://ko-fi.com/nickhatboecker